jayefan/transformer.github.io/_posts/2023-11-09-transformer_moving_window.md

   # - name: Images and Figures
   #   subsections:
   #   - name: Interactive Figures
-  - name: Citations
+  - name: Literature Review
-  - name: Footnotes
+  - name: Research Question
-  # - name: Code Blocks
+  - name: Problem Formulation
-  # - name: Layouts
+  - name: Experiments
-  # - name: Other Typography?
+  - name: Conclusion and futrue work

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.